Image courtesy of Cong H on Pexels Image courtesy of Cong H on Pexels

 Show description

-"Lana" came to DunRoamin' on June 23, 2023 from the Moose Mountain area.
-Born about March 20, 2021, she had been peeing inappropriately in her busy home which included dogs, other cats and children.
+Lana came to DunRoamin' on June 23, 2023 from the Moose Mountain area.
+Born about March 20, 2021, she had been peeing inappropriately in her busy home which included dogs, other cats and several young children.
 No medical issues were determined to be the cause, and she has never missed the litter box since coming to us, so it appears that her issue may have been situational.

 Bridget